 Safer Recruitment

-Section 175 of the Education Act 2002 requires this school/college to make arrangements to ensure that functions are carried out with a view to safeguarding and promoting the welfare of children
+Section 175 of the Education Act 2002 requires this school to make arrangements to ensure that functions are carried out with a view to safeguarding and promoting the welfare of children

 Regulations made under Section 157 of that Act state that we must make arrangements to safeguard and promote the welfare of pupils

-The school will create a culture that safeguards and promotes the welfare of children in this school/college.
+The school will create a culture that safeguards and promotes the welfare of children in this school.
 As part of this culture, we will adopt robust recruitment procedures that deter and prevent people who are unsuitable to work with children from applying or securing employment or volunteering in this regulated establishment

-The safer recruitment of individuals to work in this school/college not only includes directly employed staff (or volunteers), also includes contractors, self-employed, agency, and third-party staff groups.
-We will set out our safeguarding and safer recruitment requirements in the contract clearly between the organisation(s) and school/college
+The safer recruitment of individuals to work in this school not only includes directly employed staff (or volunteers), also includes contractors, self-employed, agency, and third-party staff groups.
+We will set out our safeguarding and safer recruitment requirements in the contract clearly between the organisation(s) and school.

 Safer Recruitment is a vital factor in keeping children safe within the education environment.
 Our school when selecting our Safer Recruitment provider, will clarify the accreditation / re accreditation period.
 We will always ensure a re accreditation period for Safeguarding training